awslabs/agent-evaluation/docs/configuration.md

   retrieve_missing_documents:
     steps:
     - Ask agent for a list of missing documents for claim-006.
-    expected_results:
+    expected:
+      conversation:
       - The agent returns a list of missing documents.
     initial_prompt: Give me a list of missing documents for claim-006.
     max_turns: 2
     hook: path.to.MyHook